Susan Lee (politician): Development initiatives

 In January 2020, Lee criticized the proposed Capital Beltway and Interstate 270 expansions, telling The Washington Post, "So far the state's top-down kind of planning [on the toll lanes] has disregarded any dialogue about some of the financial risks, the risk to our environment, the risk to our communities, and to our businesses and to our quality of life".
 She also introduced a bill that would give counties the ability to block state toll projects.

 Gun control

-During the 2019 legislative session, Lee introduced a bill that would ban ghost guns in Maryland.
+During the 2019 legislative session, Lee introduced a bill that would ban privately made firearms in Maryland.
 The bill was reintroduced during the 2022 legislative session, during which it passed the House of Delegates and the state Senate, and became law without Governor Hogan's signature.
-Following the bill's passage, she was invited to the White House by U.S. President Joe Biden, where he announced a new United States Department of Justice rule regulating ghost guns.
+Following the bill's passage, she was invited to the White House by U.S. President Joe Biden, where he announced a new United States Department of Justice rule regulating privately made firearms.

 During the 2020 legislative session, Lee introduced a bill that would require background checks for private sales of long guns.
 The bill passed the Maryland Senate by a vote of 31-14 and the Maryland House of Delegates by a vote of 87-47, but was vetoed by Governor Hogan on May 7, 2020.
 The Maryland General Assembly voted to override the governor's veto on February 9, 2021.